krerkkiat/acm-cs-survival-guide/introduction.rst

 Introduction
 ==============================================
-It begin when a lot of junior and senior level computer science students can be seen using nano to edit source code on the school server for the project that they have.
-Even though the nano editor is powerful and useful in some aspects, students should not be confined into the only tool that have been told used.
+The idea for this project began when many junior and senior level computer science students were seen using nano for large projects.
+Even though nano can be powerful and useful in some aspects, students should experiment with the tools they use when writing code to learn what works best for them.
 There are quite many editor out there that may faciliate the software development remotely greately.
 For example, micro, and not to mention vim and emacs.

-The idea for this guide then begin to form base on the idea of introducing the more powerful editors to first year computer science students.
-It is then scaled into a presentaion `"CS Survival Guide" <https://docs.google.com/presentation/d/1iybf_B2hZ4G_OO1sBR0F6j50CJuYcPNC31zsP491o8o/edit?usp=sharing>`_, and with the suggestion from graduated seniors, the guide is planed to have more information on the software, tools, and tricks that the graduated senior found useful.
+The idea for this guide then began to form on the idea of introducing the more powerful editors to first year computer science students.
+It has since grown into a full presentaion - `"CS Survival Guide" <https://docs.google.com/presentation/d/1iybf_B2hZ4G_OO1sBR0F6j50CJuYcPNC31zsP491o8o/edit?usp=sharing>`_.
+After suggestions from previous undergrads, the guide now has more information on the software, tools, and tricks that the graduates found useful or learned along the way.

-We hope that you found this guide in some ways be beneficial to you to get started in computer science major of Ohio University.
+We hope that you find this guide to be beneficial to you to as you begin your computer science major at Ohio University.